Peripheral Arterial Disease(PAD) Treatment

 Also known as stenosis, is the blockage of the blood artery which supplies blood to the kidneys.

-This is possibly the most severe condition associated with PAD.
+This is possibly the most severe condition associated with Peripheral arterial disease.
 It interrupts the blood flow to the brain and may lead to death.

 Due to a lack of blood supply to the heart for a prolonged period, the heart muscle gets permanently damaged.

 Knowing the conditions that come along with, peripheral artery disease is quite serious.
-So, if you find any difficulty in walking, feel extreme discomforts in the legs, particularly in the calf area, weakness or fatigue in the leg muscles, you should for a peripheral artery disease test immediately.
+So, if you find any difficulty in walking, feel extreme discomforts in the legs, particularly in the calf area, weakness or fatigue in the leg muscles, you should for a Peripheral arterial disease test immediately.

-To understand the call for peripheral artery disease test or diagnosis, you need to be well informed about the symptoms associated with the condition.
-Then only you will be able to reach us for the peripheral vascular disease treatment when required and walk out with an improved health condition.
+To understand the call for peripheral arterial disease test or diagnosis, you need to be well informed about the symptoms associated with the condition.
+Then only you will be able to reach us for the peripheral arterial disease treatment when required and walk out with an improved health condition.

 Therefore, you need to be extremely careful to observe the symptoms at the right time.
-The most common noticeable symptom of PAD is intermittent claudication.
+The most common noticeable symptom of Peripheral arterial disease is intermittent claudication.
 It includes pain or cramping while working and leg discomfort.
 This may go away with rest and come back again when you resume your work.